Elections in New York (state): Party system

 The Election Law defines the structure of political parties and requires each party to have county committees and a state committee.
-The county committees are composed of at least two members elected from each election district, as well as two members elected from each assembly district within the county (district leaders).
+The county committees are composed of at least two members elected from each election district, plus any additional members the county committee's rules provide for that district in proportion to its party vote for governor.
 In the five counties of New York City, the executive committees of the county committees are composed of the district leaders and other officers; outside New York City, the executive committees are composed of the chairmen of the local political committees (of each city, town, and village within the county, composed of county committee members from those localities) and other officers.
 In principle, county committee members select the county committee chair, but in New York City the practice is that the district leaders control the choice.
 Judicial nominating conventions, which nominate New York Supreme Court justices, are composed of judicial delegates elected from assembly districts within the judicial district.

 The state committees are in practice composed of members determined by county committee chairmen augmented by representatives of other constituency groups according to party bylaws.
 In principle, a chairperson and executive committee are chosen by the state committee, although in practice a sitting governor of the party will effectively name the chairperson.
 The state committee chairperson and executive committee select one man and one woman for the national committee, select at-large delegates and chairpersons for the national convention, select candidates for statewide offices, and conduct party activities.